 Avoid distracting carousels, set the tone right:

 The messaging is clear and succinct: Your fashion and style destination.
 It further encourages people to click on one of the two buttons to get started.
-The idea is to help visitors get to what they’re looking for in no more than three clicks.

-And this distinct categorization on the home page helps ensure that.
+The distinct categorization on the home page helps ensure that.

 You must provide relevant links in your navigation like ‘best sellers,’ ‘new arrivals,’ on sale items’ etc. It helps people find their way around your site and pacifies anxiety.

 Notice how ThinkGeek.com has links to latest arrivals, best sellers, on sale items and more: